Logo

 10.

-Norman McCabe died in January 2006, at age 94, the last surviving director from the golden age of Warner Bros.
+Norman McCabe died in January 2006, a month before his 95th birthday and he was the last surviving director from the golden age of Warner Bros.